Lung Cancer Clinical Trial

 Prior solid organ or hematologic transplant.

 Treatment-related immune-mediated (or immune related) AEs from immune-modulatory agents (including but not limited to anti-PD1/PD-L1 agents, anti-CTLA4 monoclonal antibodies) that caused permanent discontinuation of the agent, or that were grade 3 or 4 in severity.

-Subjects treated with chemotherapy, immunotherapy, biologic therapy, or other investigational agent within <5 times the half-life of agent or <21 days (whichever is shorter) starting study drug.
-Continuation hormone replacement therapy permitted.
-Stable regimens hormonal i.e. for prostate cancer (e.g. leuprolide, a GnRH agonist), ovarian, breast are not exclusionary.
+Subjects treated with chemotherapy, immunotherapy, biologic therapy, or other investigational agent within <5 times the half-life of the agent or <21 days (whichever is shorter) of starting study drug.
+Continuation of hormone replacement therapy is permitted.
+Stable regimens of hormonal therapy i.e. for prostate cancer (e.g. leuprolide, a GnRH agonist), ovarian, or breast cancer are not exclusionary.

 Subjects treated with tyrosine kinase inhibitor therapy or completed palliative radiotherapy <14 days from initiation of therapy.

 Comorbidity requiring corticosteroid therapy (>10mg prednisone/day or equivalent) within 7 days of starting experimental therapy.
 Physiologic replacement doses are allowed if they are â‰¤10mg of prednisone/day or equivalent, as long as they are not being administered for immunosuppressive intent.
 Inhaled or topical steroids are permitted, provided that they are not for treatment of an autoimmune disorder.

 Significant cardiac dysfunction, New York Heart Association classification for chronic heart failure III-IV, symptomatic coronary artery disease, significant ventricular arrhythmias; myocardial infarction within 6 months; unstable, poorly controlled angina pectoris